Bowen Yang

-Yang has appeared in the television series Girls5Eva, Ziwe, and The Other Two, and is a cast member on Awkwafina is Nora from Queens.
-He is also known for his appearances in the LGBTQ romantic comedies Fire Island and Bros, both released in 2022.
+Yang has appeared in the television series Girls5Eva, Ziwe, and The Other Two, and was recurring on Awkwafina Is Nora from Queens.
+He is also known for his appearances in the LGBTQ romantic comedies Fire Island and Bros, both released in 2022, and in the musical fantasy films Wicked (2024) and Wicked: For Good (2025).
+He co-hosts a comedy pop-culture podcast, Las Culturistas, with Matt Rogers.
+In January 2019, he was named to Forbes magazine's 30 Under 30 Hollywood & Entertainment list.

 Early life and education

-Yang was born in Brisbane, Queensland, Australia, to a family that had emigrated from China in the 1980s.
+Yang was born in Brisbane, Queensland, Australia, to a family that had emigrated from China in 1986.
 His father, Ruilin, was raised in a rural part of the Inner Mongolia region of mainland China, growing up in a straw and mud hut.
-Ruilin's parents were illiterate, but he read books for hours by candlelight and eventually got into university.
-Yang's mother is an obstetrician-gynaecologist.
+Yang's mother, from Shenyang, was a highly educated, now retired physician who was an obstetrician-gynecologist in China before working in diagnostics.
 The couple moved to Brisbane so Ruilin could earn his doctorate in mining explosives.

-Yang has an older sister, Yang Yang.
+Yang has an older sister.
 The children spoke Mandarin in their home, and attended Chinese Sunday school.
-When Yang was six months old, the family moved to Canada and eventually settled in Montreal, where Bowen first discovered Saturday Night Live (SNL).
-When he was nine, they moved again to Aurora, Colorado.
-As a child, he was drawn to late-night comedians and hosts David Letterman and Conan O’Brien.
+When Yang was six months old, the family moved to Canada and eventually settled in Brossard, Quebec, where Yang first discovered Saturday Night Live (SNL).
+When he was nine, they moved again, to Aurora, Colorado.
+As a child, he was drawn to late-night comedians and hosts David Letterman and Conan O'Brien.

 Yang's high school calculus teacher, Adrian Holguin, was also his coach for Smoky Hill High School's improvisational comedy group, Spontaneous Combustion.
-Yang got a near perfect score on the ACT (a 35) and a 2200 on his SAT, and graduated from high school in 2008.
+Yang graduated from high school in 2008.
 He was named homecoming king and also voted "Most Likely to Be a Cast Member on Saturday Night Live" in his high school's yearbook.